I’ve Finally Found Healthy Eggs!

 Rand Eastwood

-Rand Eastwood is an author, blogger, artist & craftsman living in Las Vegas, NV.
+Rand Eastwood is an author, artist & craftsman living in Las Vegas, NV.
 Certified in both nutrition & ancestral health, he is a healthy nutrition & lifestyle advocate.
-Under Eastwood Innovations, LLC he operates Lifeology Blog, Lifeology Store, Lifeology Bookshop, and Woodlands Press.
-His books are available on Amazon, and some of his fiction is published on this blog under My Fiction.
-His much-anticipated epic novel PRIMEVAL was released on Amazon in Sept of 2025, and is currently available in trade paperback.
-Subscribe to the Lifeology Blog Newsletter and/or follow his Amazon author page for updates.
+Under Eastwood Innovations, LLC he operates this Rand Eastwood Author website, Lifeology Store, Rand's Bookshop, and Woodlands Press.
+His dark fiction collection Rolling The Bones, epic novel PRIMEVAL, and other books are available on Amazon, and much of his short fiction is available to read/download here under My Fiction.
+For updates, subscribe to this blog and/or follow his Amazon author page.